chrismacp/chrismacp.github.io/_posts/2017-10-01-managing-more-microservices.md

  - slack
 ---

-When I wrote the initial [post][1] on this blog I had been working on with micro-services for a short time and was managing 3 individual services with my team.
+When I wrote the initial [post][1] on this blog I had been working on micro-services for a short time and was managing 3 individual services with my team.

 At that point, the thought of creating and managing many more services brought up images